aralroca/next-translate/README.md

 ## 4. Create /locales directory with translations JSONs

-The locales directory should be like:
+The locales directory should be like this:

 **/locales**